 Stage two of the co-design process is now complete.
-Individuals, communities and organisations are invited to provide feedback on how they think the proposals for Local and Regional Voices and a National Voice could work for them through consultations around the country and online.
+Individuals, communities and organisations have provided feedback on how they think the proposals for Local and Regional Voices and a National Voice could work for them through consultations around the country and online.

 Why do we need an Indigenous Voice?